"Freedom is nothing else but a chance to be better."

 Yeah, it's fun.

 You know, I remember saying to The Hubs a few years ago that it appeared that we had become an old boring couple.
 Nothing ever changed, nothing interesting or different happened.
+We were stuck in a rut.

 And now things certainly have changed, doctors find my brain interesting, and I'm afraid of something different happening everyday.